Sammcb/Sammcb.github.io/content/blog/anniversary-learning-to-love/index.md

 +++
 ## Background

-With my girlfriend and I's one year anniversary coming up soon, I thought it would be a fun opportunity to make a short game for her.
-I love pixel art (unlike my **objectively** wrong girlfriend), and while I'm not very good at making it, I thought designing a tileset for the game could be great practice.
+With my partner and I's one year anniversary coming up soon, I thought it would be a fun opportunity to make a short game for her.
+I love pixel art (unlike my **objectively** wrong partner), and while I'm not very good at making it, I thought designing a tileset for the game could be great practice.
 Next, I had to decide what engine to use to make the game.
 I had some experience with Unity, but a few weeks ago, I learned about the [LÖVE](https://love2d.org) game engine.

-LÖVE is a framework for making 2d games in Lua.
+LÖVE is a framework for making 2D games in Lua.
 With only a few days ahead of me to make the project, I was worried about finishing it in time.
 While I already knew how to use Unity, it seemed like a lot of overhead and extra setup for such a small project.
-LÖVE, on the other hand appeared quick to prototype with, and being dedicated to 2d game development, seemed much more convenient to use.
+LÖVE, on the other hand, appeared quick to prototype with, and being dedicated to 2D game development seemed much more convenient to use.

 I had to consider the benefits of using a familiar engine that I knew would take a decent amount of work vs. learning a new game engine which might eventually allow for quicker development.
-I decided to dive into LÖVE, and chose to name my game *Anniversary*.
+I decided to dive into LÖVE, and chose to name my game _Anniversary_.
 I figured a small project like Anniversary would be a great opportunity to dip my toe into the waters of LÖVE and try out the engine without committing to a larger-scale project.

 ## 0th Step